Scalable Frank-Wolfe on Generalized Self-concordant Functions via Simple Steps: Computational experiments

 \section{Computational experiments}

-We showcase the performance of the \texttt{M-FW} algorithm, the second-order step size and the LLOO algorithm from \citet{dvurechensky2020generalized} (denoted by \texttt{GSC-FW} and \texttt{LLOO} in the figures) and the Frank-Wolfe and the Away-Step Frank-Wolfe algorithm with the backtracking stepsize of \cite{pedregosa2018step}, denoted by \texttt{B-FW} and \texttt{B-AFW} respectively.
-We ran all experiments on a server with 8 Intel Xeon 3.50GHz CPUs and 32GB RAM.
-All computations are run in single-threaded mode using Julia 1.6.0 with the \texttt{FrankWolfe.jl} package.
-The data sets used in the problem instances can be found in \citet{carderera_alejandro_2021_4836009}, the code used for the experiments can be found on \url{https://github.com/ZIB-IOL/fw-generalized-selfconcordant}.
+We showcase the performance of the \texttt{M-FW} algorithm, the second-order step size and the LLOO algorithm from \citet{dvurechensky2020generalized} (denoted by \texttt{GSC-FW} and \texttt{LLOO} in the figures) and the Frank-Wolfe and the Away-step Frank-Wolfe algorithm with the backtracking stepsize of \cite{pedregosa2018step}, denoted by \texttt{B-FW} and \texttt{B-AFW} respectively.
+We ran all experiments on a server with 8 Intel Xeon 3.50GHz CPUs and 32GB RAM in single-threaded mode in Julia 1.6.0 with the \texttt{FrankWolfe.jl} package \citep{besanccon2021frankwolfe}.
+The data sets used in the problem instances can be found in \citet{carderera_alejandro_2021_4836009}, the code used for the experiments can be found in \cite{coderepo}.
 When running the adaptive step size from \cite{pedregosa2018step}, the only parameter that we need to set is the initial smoothness estimate $L_{-1}$.
-We use the initialization proposed in the \cite{pedregosa2018step} paper, namely:
+We use the initialization proposed in \cite{pedregosa2018step}, namely: